 Risks for developing alcoholism include a genetic predisposition and lifestyle practices.
 Stress, the ease of alcohol availability, and peer groups can increase the risk of alcoholism.

 The prevalence of alcohol use in the US is widespread.
 According to the 2010 Health Summary from the US Department of Health and Human Services.

-Alcohol use and binge drinking among teens is a major public health problem.
+Alcohol use and binge drinking among teens is a significant public health problem.
 In 1999, alcohol use among high school students was reported in 1 in 2 students.

 In 2009, current rates of alcohol use among high school students decreased to 42 percent, with 24 percent reporting episodes of binge drinking.

-In 2009, 10 percent of high school students reported driving in the past 30 days when they had been drinking alcohol.
+In 2009, 10 percent of high school students reported driving in the past 30 days when drinking alcohol.

 28% of students reported riding in a car or other vehicle in the past 30 days driven by someone else who had been drinking alcohol.